How To Have A Refreshingly Cool Summer Wedding

 The Personalised Pub

 What says British Summer more than long weekends spent at the pub?
-When Hannah Weiland, founder of fashion label Shrimps, wedded Arthur Guinness this Summer in one of the year’s most Instagram-worthy celebrations (wedding cake by Lily Vanilli, of course), they set up their own mini pub: the Arthur Arms, complete with quirky sign that read ‘Shrimps love Guinness’, an ode to Hannah's nickname and Arthur's surname.
+When Hannah Weiland, founder of fashion label Shrimps, wedded Arthur Guinness in one of last Summer’s most Instagram-worthy celebrations (wedding cake by Lily Vanilli, of course), they set up their own mini pub: the Arthur Arms, complete with quirky sign that read ‘Shrimps love Guinness’, an ode to Hannah's nickname and Arthur's surname.
 Fashion favourites, from Alexandra Shulman to Laura Jackson and Scar Curtis snapped away as they attended the ‘do - just search #shrimpsandguinness on Instagram for ultimate countryside-cool wedding inspo.
 If you'd rather swap pints for piña coladas, try a tropical pop-up bar.

 Thanks to Meghan Markle, statement bridal jewellery is having a moment.
 While attending her evening wedding reception (in that killer Stella Mccartney halter neck wedding gown), Meghan donned a bold and bright aquamarine cocktail ring that once belonged to Harry’s mother; a sweet and sentimental tribute to her late mother-in-law, Princess Diana.
 When figuring out your ‘something blue’, consider bright tanzanite earrings or a Meghan-esque, sapphire emerald cut cocktail ring.
 The bolder, the better!